PortMiami: Terminals and projects

 In July 2018, MSC Cruises announced plans to build "Terminal AA/AAA" for its upcoming cruise ships, a forthcoming class of cruise ship with an approximate gross tonnage of 215,800 tons.
 On September 19, 2019, MSC and Miami-Dade County finalized the contract to construct the new facility.
-The new $300 million building will span 16.7 acre and include two berths capable of operating simultaneously, separately named as "AA" and "AAA," and be operated by MSC under a 62-year lease.
+The new $300 million building spans 16.7 acre and includes two berths capable of operating simultaneously, separately named as "AA" and "AAA," and is operated by MSC under a 62-year lease.
+Terminal AA was opened in 2025.
 In September 2018, it was announced that Disney Cruise Line had entered into an agreement with Miami-Dade County to plan for a brand-new terminal, "Terminal K", on the south side of PortMiami and east of Terminal J. The inauguration of the terminal was expected to coincide with Disney's expansion into Miami with two vessels homeported at the port in the mid-2020s.
 The construction of the terminal would have been dependent on improvements made to the port's infrastructure that could have enabled Disney's vessels to operate on the south side of the port.
 Dates for groundbreaking and completion were not announced at the time of announcement.
 However, in July 2020, in light of the COVID-19 pandemic and its economic repercussions, PortMiami issued a new proposal that accommodates MSC's difficulties in receiving financing for the project by amending the ground lease, while also granting the port additional time to prepare the site for the project prior to turning over the premises to MSC.
 Additionally, in an effort to reduce costs for its expansion projects, the port issued an accompanying resolution requiring the new MSC complex to share facilities with Disney Cruise Line, and will require Miami-Dade County to establish a new berthing rights agreement with Disney Cruise Line based on the proposal (Disney later announced that it would pursue a dedicated terminal at Port Everglades).
-Construction of "Terminal AA/AAA" began in March 2022, and was expected to be completed in 2024.
-The terminal officially opened on April 5, 2025.
+Construction of "Terminal AA/AAA" began in March 2022, and MSC Cruises officially inaugurated the terminal as "Terminal AA" on April 5, 2025.
 In the future, a third birth will added to operate up to three cruise ships simultaneously.